darold/pgtt/README.md

 just like with any other tables.

+#### Constraints on Global Temporary Table

+You can add any constraint on a Global Temporary Table except FOREIGN KEYS.

+	CREATE GLOBAL TEMPORARY TABLE t2 (
+		c1 serial PRIMARY KEY,
+		c2 VARCHAR (50) UNIQUE NOT NULL,
+		c3 boolean DEFAULT false
+	)

 The use of FOREIGN KEYS in a Global Temporary Table is not allowed.

-	CREATE GLOBAL TEMPORARY TABLE t2 (c1 integer, FOREIGN KEY (c1) REFERENCES source (id));
+	CREATE GLOBAL TEMPORARY TABLE t1 (c1 integer, FOREIGN KEY (c1) REFERENCES source (id));
 	ERROR:  attempt to create referential integrity constraint on global temporary table

 	ALTER TABLE t2 ADD FOREIGN KEY (c1) REFERENCES source (id);
 	ERROR:  attempt to create referential integrity constraint on global temporary table

-Even if PostgreSQL allow it the pgtt extension try to mimic as much as possible the same behavior of Oracle and other RDBMS like DB2, SQL Server or MySQL.
+Even if PostgreSQL allow foreign keys on temporary table, the pgtt extension try to mimic as much as possible the same behavior of Oracle and other RDBMS like DB2, SQL Server or MySQL.

 	ORA-14455: attempt to create referential integrity constraint on temporary table.